 - Recommended duration: <30 minutes

-Weekend Road Trips From Ipoh
+Overnight Road Trips

 At Taiping, you can hop on over to the famous Taiping Lake Gardens, a charcoal factory, mangroves, bird-watching, fireflies, waterfalls and Bukit Larut (a.k.a Maxwell hill).